remult/remult/README.md

 #### Remult :heart: Monorepos

-Using a `monorepo` approach, with model types shared between frontend and backend code, Remult can enforce data validation and constraints, defined once, on both frontend and REST API level.
+Using a `monorepo` approach, with model types shared between frontend and backend code, Remult can enforce data validation and constraints, defined once, on both frontend and REST API levels.

 ## Getting started
 The best way to learn Remult is by following a tutorial of a simple Todo app with a Node.js Express backend.
 There's one [using a React frontend](https://remult.dev/tutorials/tutorial-react.html) and one [using Angular](https://remult.dev/tutorials/tutorial-angular.html).